Materials-Consortia/OPTIMADE/optimade.rst

 Definition of Terms
 ===================

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <http://tools.ietf.org/html/rfc2119>`__.
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in :RFC:`2119`.

 **Database provider**
     A service that provides one or more databases with data desired to be made available using the OPTiMaDe API.